WeiDUorg/weidu/README-WeiDU-Changes.txt

     2das.
   * WeiDU now translates between TriggerOverride() and NextObjectTrigger() syntaxes (for use with ToBEx).
+  * REGISTRY_{BG1,BG2,PST,IWD1,IWD2}_PATH variables set (if available) to the relevant game path as read from the registry, or to the empty string if the game path is not available in the registry.

 Version 227:
   * REPLACE_BCS_BLOCK(_REGEXP) now parses variable names.